');

 About Burlington, NC

-Burlington is a mid-sized city in North Carolina with a population of 58,599 residents.
-The median household income is $54,941 per year, which is near the national average.
-The median age in Burlington is 39.6 years.
+Burlington is a mid-sized city located in North Carolina with a population of 58,599 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,941 per year, which is 27% below the national median of $75,149.
+The median age of 39.6 years is close to the US median age of 38.9 years.

 How Burlington Ranks in North Carolina